PankuMehra/Web_Engage_assignment/Task-3/answer.md

 => To Customer,
      Subject- Informing regarding project delay
      Dear Sir/Ma'am,
-     I'm sorry to inform you that I will not able to deliver the given task on time initially finalised and have adjusted the timeline according to the new scenario.
+     I hope you are well and good.
+I regret to inform you that I am unable to complete the given task on time which was expected to be submit today itself.

-     Due to a family emergency, the task 2 has been delayed by three days.
-Our new estimated deadline is feb 05,2023.
-     I am confident that after the issue has been solved I will be able to complete the project quickly and efficiently.
+     Actually today I had a family emergency due to which some aspects of the task are still pending.
+So, I need 3 more days to accomplish the task and the expected date to submit the task will be at 06-02-2023 and I ensure you these type of inconviences will not happen again in the future tasks.

      I appreciate your flexibility and understanding as we tackle this unforeseen issue.

      Thank you.
 Please contact me if you have any questions about the delay, the new schedule or anything else.

     Regards,
     Pankaj Mehra